AlexBocken/kanji/README.md

 This is my personal vocab list to learn the Japanese Kanji which is using J.W.
 Heisig/R. Rauther's [__"Die Kanji - lernen und behalten 1"__](https://www.amazon.de/Bedeutung-Schreibweise-japanischen-Schriftzeichen-behalten/dp/3465041577/ref=sr_1_2?crid=2LX7RDRS8FEGW&dchild=1&keywords=die+kanji+lernen+und+behalten&qid=1595191168&sprefix=Die+kanji+lern%2Caps%2C154&sr=8-2)
 Since I'm using the German version of the book (and my native language is German) the cards are Japanese-German.
-I'm following the guide of the book, only implementing hints if I have troubles with memorizing the words.
+Most of the hints I have gotten from [another Deck for the same book](https://ankiweb.net/shared/info/1354129669) (probably should have looked for something like this earlier).
+A big thanks to the contributors of that deck for sharing their work.
+These have not yet been formatted corrected (i.e. bold for the word in question and italics for components of the kanji).

 Feel free to base your vocab list off of mine via a fork, that's probably the best way to go ahead.

 ## Import